 There’s nothing like beautiful weather to get people thinking about barbecuing, camping and swimming, and not necessarily in that order.
 In Lanark County, spending time cooking outdoors is pretty much a local pastime, and barbecuing has become far more than just a way of cooking food, it’s an art form that’s celebrated all season long.

-When the weather turns fine, the hunt for the perfect steak, pork chop, chicken and sausage is on, along with searching for the perfect setting in which to fire up the barbecue, whether it’s at the cottage, park, campground, or in your own back yard.
-When you’re celebrating the time-honoured tradition of cooking meat outdoors, camping and swimming goes hand in hand with the best barbecue experiences, and in Lanark County, you’ll find we have enough campsites, swimming holes and grilling spots to keep you in summertime heaven all the way to Thanksgiving.
+When the weather turns fine, the hunt for the perfect cut of steak, London broil, stuffed chicken and chipotle sausage is on, along with the search for the ultimate setting in which to fire up the barbecue, whether it’s at the cottage, park, campground, or your own back yard.
+When you’re celebrating the time-honoured tradition of cooking meat outdoors, camping and swimming go hand in hand with the best barbecue experiences, and in Lanark County, you’ll find we have enough campsites, swimming holes and grilling spots to keep you in summertime heaven.

 Here’s everything you need to know to create the best summer barbecue experience in Lanark County!